SOVEREIGN-NET/lib-storage/docs/examples/smart_contracts.md

 // Helper functions for compilation and packaging fn compile_hello_world_contract() -> Result<Vec<u8>, Box<dyn std::error::Error>> {
-    // In a real implementation, this would compile Rust/AssemblyScript to WASM
+    // In a implementation, this would compile Rust/AssemblyScript to WASM
     // For this example, we'll return a minimal WASM module Ok(create_minimal_wasm_module("hello_world"))
 }